-Way back in 2007, the eminent journalist and former Director of the Centre for Policy Studies, The Hon Tessa (Lady) Keswick, convened a meeting to propose the establishment of a bilingual school.
+In 2007, the eminent journalist and former Director of the Centre for Policy Studies, The Hon.
+Tessa (Lady) Keswick, convened a meeting to propose the establishment of a bilingual school.
 She strongly believed that future generations of British opinion formers and decision makers should learn Chinese at an early age and be able to operate in a world in which Chinese would be influential in business, politics and international affairs.

 Attending the meeting were Mme Fu Ying, Ambassador of China to the UK and now Deputy Foreign Minister of China, Lord Adonis, then Minister of State for Education, Lord Powell, Dr Stephen Spurr, then Headmaster of Westminster School and Professor Hugo de Burgh, who had just founded the China Media Centre at the University of Westminster.

 At this meeting, Professor de Burgh agreed to work pro bono towards the setting up of the first such school.
 However, he was travelling to China regularly and unable to devote time to the project.
 Thus it was shelved until the next government introduced the Free School initiative in 2010.